 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with eyelid cancer may experience the following symptoms or signs.
 Sometimes people with eyelid cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

 A change in appearance of the eyelid skin

-- Swelling of the eyelid
+Swelling of the eyelid

-- Thickening of the eyelid
+Thickening of the eyelid

-- Chronic infection of the eyelid
+Chronic infection of the eyelid

-- An ulceration (area where skin is broken) on the eyelid that does not heal
+An ulceration (area where skin is broken) on the eyelid that does not heal

-- A spreading, colored mass on the eyelid
+A spreading, colored mass on the eyelid

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis and it explains what tests may be needed to learn more about the cause of the symptoms.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.